WTAX-FM

-WTAX-FM (93.9 MHz) is a commercial radio station broadcasting a News/Talk radio format, simulcast with WTAX 1240 AM.
+WTAX-FM (93.9 MHz) is a commercial radio station broadcasting a news/talk radio format, simulcast with WTAX 1240 AM.
 Licensed to Sherman, Illinois, it serves the Springfield metropolitan area.
-The station is owned by Saga Communications of Illinois, LLC.
+The station is owned by Saga Communications, and operates as part of its Capitol Radio Group.
 The radio studios and offices are on East Sangamon Avenue in Springfield.

 WTAX-FM has an effective radiated power (ERP) of 15,000 watts.
 The transmitter is on 450th Avenue at Interstate 55 in Mount Fulcher, Illinois.

 Programming

 Weekdays on WTAX-AM-FM begin with a local drive time show, "The Morning Newswatch," hosted by Joey McLaughlin.
 The rest of the weekday schedule is made up of nationally syndicated talk shows: Hugh Hewitt, "Markley, Van Camp and Robbins," Sean Hannity, Mark Levin, John Batchelor, "Red Eye Radio" and "This Morning, America's First News with Gordon Deal."

 Weekends feature shows on money, health, home repair, technology, the law and cars.
 Weekend hosts include Joe Pags, Sebastian Gorka, Chris Plante, Leo Laporte and Bill Handel.
-Most hours begin with world and national news from CBS Radio News.
+Most hours begin with world and national news from CBS News Radio.